MauriceGit/Water_Simulation/README.md

 ### **Running**

-Compiling and running is then pretty straight forward.
+Compiling and running is pretty straight forward.

 - make